wallco/wallco/README.md

 ## Hello, world!

-My name is Wallace Correa, i'm a Civil Engineering student at Federal University of Rio de Janeiro.
+My name is Wallace Correa, i'm a Civil Engineering student with emphasis in hydric and environmental resources at Federal University of Rio de Janeiro.

 I'm a statistics and numbers enthusiast, currently working as an intern in a Data Engineering team and doing undergraduate research on mathematical modeling.